Get materials via the MIT Libraries

 If we don’t own it, search MIT’s WorldCat

-Note: MIT community members can also borrow from other institutions in person.
+- Note: MIT community members can also borrow materials in person from a variety of other institutions, including Harvard!

 Non-MIT libraries looking to borrow materials from MIT collections

-- Use our Interlibrary Loan (ILL) service: See our ILL guide.
+- Use our Interlibrary Loan (ILL) service: See our Interlibrary Loan (ILL) guide.